todo.vu support

 Create a new calendar entry

-In this section, we explain how to add calendar entries to your own todo.vu calendar.
+In this section, we explain how to create calendar entries, as detailed above, in your own todo.vu calendar.

-Many calendar entries as indicated by the coloured blocks above are created in todo.vu automatically.
-For instance, when you first create a time entry for which you haven’t billed, you will see a blue block on the calendar.
+It is important to note that some time entries update in todo.vu automatically.
+For instance, when you first create an unbilled time entry and connect it to a task, you will see a blue block on the calendar.
 As soon as you bill for that time, that same blue block will automatically update to green to reflect a billed time entry.

-If you are an Admin user and want to add calendar entries to a staff user’s calendar, there are a few differences that you will need to know about – more on this below.
-If you are not an Admin user, you will only be able to see your own calendar.
+If you are an Admin user and want to add calendar entries to a staff user’s calendar, there are a few differences that you will need to know about – more on this later.

-Here’s how to add a calendar entry to your own todo.vu calendar:
+To create a new time entry in your own todo.vu calendar:

 todo.vu’s predictive time feature allows you to quickly add a time entry to your calendar.